-How to Sell a Fishing & Hunting Lodge, Marina or Resort Sole Proprietorship
+How to Sell a Fishing & Hunting Lodge or Resort Sole Proprietorship

-The sole proprietorship business structure is commonly used by fishing & hunting lodge, marina & resort owners because of its simplicity
+The sole proprietorship business structure is commonly used by fishing & hunting lodge and resort owners because of its simplicity

 Both the Canadian and US Governments have very few legal requirements to create or sell a sole proprietorship.